malikatiq786/Point-Of-Sale/replit.md

   - Human Resources (employees, attendances, salaries)
 - ✓ Updated Drizzle schema with all table definitions and relationships
 - ✓ Successfully applied all schema changes to PostgreSQL database
+- ✓ Created comprehensive UI modules for all major POS features:
+  - Dashboard with real-time statistics and quick actions
+  - POS Terminal for processing sales transactions
+  - Products management with search and categorization
+  - Categories for product organization
+  - Stock management with inventory level monitoring
+  - Customers relationship management
+  - Suppliers management and tracking
+  - Purchases order management
+  - Sales history and transaction tracking
+  - Expenses tracking and management
+  - Employees HR management
+  - Settings with comprehensive system configuration
+- ✓ Updated application routing to support all new pages and modules
+- ✓ Implemented consistent UI design with proper navigation and user experience

 ## User Preferences